Skip to content

 This could lead to higher prices for consumers and tighter profit margins for automakers.

-Will these new tariffs cost more to the United States or to Canada:
+Will these new tariffs cost more to the United States or to Canada?

 The economic impact of the tariffs between the U.S. and Canada in 2025 is significant for both nations, but the exact costs vary, depending on a variety of variables.

 • Canada: The tariffs are expected to have a larger proportional impact on Canada's economy.
-Canadian exports to the U.S. represent roughly 20% of its GDP, and the tariffs could lead to a 2.5%-3% decline in GDP2.
+Canadian exports to the U.S. represent roughly 20% of its GDP, and the tariffs could lead to a 2.5%-3% decline in GDP.
 Canadian households may face annual costs of around $1,900.

 • United States: While the U.S. economy is larger and less reliant on Canadian trade, the tariffs still have notable effects.
 U.S. households could lose about $1,300 per year, and gasoline prices might rise by $0.30-$0.70 per gallon due to energy tariffs.
 Additionally, industries dependent on Canadian imports, such as manufacturing, could face disruptions.